AlexTanthiptham/ECE-SeniorProject-jt20-okan2-dcaglar2/notebook/deniz/PCB.md

 - Using L298N with two motors
 - Desoldered the H-bridge IC from the board it came with and soldered onto main board.
 - Changed the voltage regulator that we were using to an adjustable one

+- Redrew connections on main board due to redesign.
+Thermal and fill errors present